geelen/glenmaddern.com/src/lib/articles/css-modules.md

 .inProgress { /* all styles for In Progress */
 ```

 Notice that we don't use the word *"button"* anywhere.
 Why would we?
-The file is already called *"submit-button.css"*, after all.
-In any other language, you don't have to prefix all your local variables with the name of the file you're in, CSS should be no different.
+The file is already called *"submit-button.css"*.
+In any other language, you don't have to prefix all your local variables with the name of the file you're working on — CSS should be no different.

 That's made possible by the way CSS Modules is compiled — by using `require` or `import` to load the file from JavaScript: